Industry-based research could change the game for rail infrastructure efficiency

 They're the people responsible for planning, designing, constructing and operating the infrastructure that generates, transports, distributes and consumes electricity.

-Without power engineers there would be no lights, no TV, no computers or mobile phones, no appliances.
+Without power engineers there would be no lights, TVs, computers, mobile phones or appliances.
 Today’s society would simply not know how to function without them.

 Our discipline brings together a diverse team of experts who deliver world-class education and achieve breakthroughs in research.